Research Support Services

 - Disseminate the research findings broadly to their communities

-Projects in Asian Studies and Public Health are currently underway.
-We are seeking additional library participants for Engineering and Indigenous Studies.
+Projects in Asian Studies, Civil & Environmental Engineering, and Indigenous Studies are underway.
+We will be launching studies of the research practices and research support needs of scholars of modern languages and literature, and possibly physics as well.
 If you are interested in joining these studies or would like to recommend additional fields, please contact us.

 - Supporting the Changing Research Practices of Agriculture Scholars